 sourdough pizza crust

 Once you remove your first pizza from the oven, reset your oven temperature and allow it to come back to temperature before you put your second pizza in.
 This will allow your second pizza to bake up just as well as the first!

-Allow your pizzas to cool on a wire rack for about 5 minutes, then slice and enjoy while they are still warm.
+Allow your pizzas to cool on a wire rack for about 5 minutes.
+Then slice and enjoy while they are still warm.
 I hope you enjoy this recipe!

+sourdough pizza crust